Skip to main content Link Search Menu Expand Document (external link)

 There are three discussion sections:

-Discussion section starts on the first day of class with some useful instruction and tips for using Jupyter notebooks and Datahub, the programming tools we’ll be using in this course.
+Discussion section starts in Week 1.
+The first discussion includes some useful instruction and tips for using Jupyter notebooks and Datahub, the programming tools we’ll be using in this course.
 It should be helpful to get you set up and comfortable with the technology you’ll be using all quarter.

-The extra practice sessions will be focused on quiz and exam preparation.
+Subsequent discussion sections will be focused on quiz and exam preparation.
 Students will work through problems from past DSC 10 quizzes and exams and be able to get help from course staff.
-Attending the extra practice sessions and working through practice problems gives you direct experience with the types of questions you will see on quizzes and exams.
+Attending discussion and working through practice problems gives you direct experience with the types of questions you will see on quizzes and exams.

-You can attend any extra practice session, but if space fills up, priority will be given to students officially enrolled in that section.
+You can attend any discussion session, but if space fills up, priority will be given to students officially enrolled in that section.

 Office Hours